mp-se/kegmon/src_docs/source/hardware.rst

 when it works correcly).
 You can also use a shielded cable that would be more resistent too external interferece.

+Typically the colors of the load cells are black (-), white (+) and red (out).
+If you use the combinator board then C is for the read (out signal).
+But to be sure measure the resistance and it should be 1.5k over the +/- cables (or the highest resistace).

 .. image:: images/keg_base_wired.jpg
   :width: 600
   :alt: Wired base